denis-yuen/AMF-rDNA-PacBio-amplicon-sequence-analysis-pipeline/README.md

 ## SUMMARY
 The workflow has five main steps: <br>
-1) Primer removal and quality filtering: the pipeline starts with [Cutadapt](https://github.com/marcelm/cutadapt) (v4.5), which remove primers from PacBio sequences, followed by quality and size filtering.
+1) Primer removal, quality filtering and size selection using [Cutadapt](https://github.com/marcelm/cutadapt) (v4.5).
-2) Dereplication and chimera removal: in this step, [VSEARCH](https://github.com/torognes/vsearch) (v2.24) is used to dereplicate the sequences and remove chimeras.
+2) Dereplication and chimera removal using [VSEARCH](https://github.com/torognes/vsearch) (v2.24).
-3) Clustering: the dereplicated sequences are clustered using [Swarm](https://github.com/torognes/swarm) (v3.1.4).
+3) Clustering of dereplicated sequences using [Swarm](https://github.com/torognes/swarm) (v3.1.4).
-4) Cluster filtering: clusters are filtered first by their taxonomy and then by their abundance:
+4) Filter Swarm clusters based on taxonomy and abundance:
-- Taxonomic filtering: the 20 most abundant clustered sequences are locally aligned using BLAST (v2.16.0) against the core_nt database, and their taxonomy is determined using TaxonKit (v0.17.0).
+- Taxonomic filtering: the 20 most abundant Swarm clusters are locally aligned using BLAST (v2.16.0) against the core_nt database, and their taxonomy is determined using TaxonKit (v0.17.0).
 The SSU (~1.2 Kb) and Krüger fragment (end of SSU-ITS-partial LSU, ~1.5 Kb) are queried separately against the core_nt database due to the limited number of 2.7 kb AMF sequences in NCBI.
 BLAST results based on the Krüger fragments are used to filter out clusters that do not belong to the phylum Mucoromycota.
 - Size filtering: taxonomically filtered Swarm clusters are filtered based on their size to reduce the likelihood that SNPs are due to technical artifacts rather than true biological variation.
 The filtering process has the following conditions:
   *  If there are fewer than 7 unique abundance values and all abundances are 1, all sequences are removed.
   *  If there are fewer than 7 unique abundance values but not all abundances are 1, only the sequence with the highest abundance is retained.